-One of the most common questions I get asked is: “How much does it cost to open a restaurant?”
+One of the most common questions we get asked is: “How much does it cost to open a restaurant?”
 It’s a challenging question to answer, mainly because of how many restaurant startup costs there are to consider.

 Let's start with the hard numbers associated with opening a restaurant.
 According to a recent survey by RestautantOwner.com:

 But there’s so much variability.
-Keep in mind that it's wiser to use an equation – or a custom restaurant opening calculator – to figure out your anticipated spend based on your specific scenario.
+Keep in mind that it's wiser to use an equation – or a custom restaurant opening calculator – to figure out your anticipated costs based on your specific scenario and concept.

 On average, the cost to open a restaurant is between $100 and $800 per square foot, with costs varying based on location, concept, size, materials, new or existing location, and equipment.

 That's a median cost of $450 per square foot.
 For a restaurant operating out of hundreds or even thousands of square feet, that number can add up quickly.

 You might purchase a 1,500 square foot restaurant that’s going out of business with all furniture, fixtures, and equipment for $6,000, and then only put an additional $20,000 into it.
 Conversely, you could build a restaurant from the ground up and spend over $1,000,000 on a 5,000 square foot location.